Physical Examination and Health Assessment - Elsevier eBook on VitalSource (Retail Access Card), 8th Edition

-With an easy-to-follow approach and unmatched learning support, Jarvis’s Physical Examination and Health Assessment, 8th Edition is the most authoritative, complete, and easily implemented solution for health assessment in nursing.
-This tightly integrated learning package continues to center on Carolyn Jarvis’s trademark clear, logical, and holistic approach to physical examination and health assessment across the patient lifespan.
-It’s packed with vivid illustrations, step-by-step guidance and evidence-based content to provide a complete approach to health assessment skills and physical examination.
-With a fresh focus on today’s need-to-know information, the 8th edition integrates QSEN and interprofessional collaboration, features enhanced inclusion of LGBTQ considerations, includes a new standalone Vital Signs chapter, and provides enhanced EHR and documentation content.
+With an easy-to-follow approach and unmatched learning support, Jarvis’s Physical Examination and Health Assessment, 8th Edition is the most authoritative, complete, and easily implemented solution for health assessment courses for nursing.
+This tightly integrated learning package continues to center on Carolyn Jarvis’s trademark clear, logical, and holistic approach to teaching physical examination and health assessment across the patient lifespan.
+It’s packed with vivid illustrations, step-by-step guidance, and evidence-based content to provide a complete approach to health assessment and physical examination for nursing students.
+It also includes a rich assortment of time-saving support tools — such as pre-made customizable lesson plans, video clips, checklists, lecture slides, a test bank, and student learning activities — to help keep students engaged and thinking critically throughout the entire learning process.
+With a fresh focus on today’s need-to-know information, the 8th edition integrates QSEN and interprofessional collaboration, features enhanced inclusion of LGBTQ considerations, includes a new standalone Vital Signs chapter, and provides enhanced EHR and and documentation content.

 - The most trusted name in health assessment for nurses, now in its 8th edition!

 - A clear, conversational, step-by-step, evidence-based approach to physical examination and health assessment of patients throughout the lifespan.

 - A consistent format from chapter to chapter features sections on Structure and Function, Subjective Data, Objective Data, Documentation and Critical Thinking, and Abnormal Findings to help you learn to assess systematically.